 These non profit training programs provide cutting-edge information, time-saving templates, expert consultancy & leads you in creating a successful nonprofit project.

 |Blended Non Profit Training for Non Profits Program—Including:

-1. Pre-workshop May 1 – 19, 2016: You will have three weeks at home to assess and clearly define local need.
+1. Pre-workshop: You will have three weeks at home to assess and clearly define local need.

-2. May 20 & 21.
-Optional, pre-workshop field days conducting a participatory needs assessment with our local nonprofit workshop field partner.
+2. Optional, 2-day, pre-workshop field days conducting a participatory needs assessment with our local nonprofit workshop field partner.